xinjiav3/NileBrownGame/README.md

 - To create a custom page layout, make an HTML page inside the _layouts directory, and when you want to use that layout in a file, use the following front matter `layout: [your layout here]` Using another pre-existing layout use the same front matter syntax as defined above.
 This layout will have to be written in in logic customizing liquid to define the structure of the page.

-### CONFIG.YML

-- NIGHTHAWK-Pages allows for social links to be added at the bottom of every page, along with other things.
-To change the pre-set social links and names, go to the _config.yml file and change the desired category to the desired nomenclature.
-There are only a few supported social links that you can choose from.

 ## Blog site using GitHub Pages and Jekyll

 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.